Child Care Data Reports

 - Contractor List by County (PDF)

-State-level child care program information for all child care and development programs administered by the EESD.
-The list includes information on each agency's Executive Officer and Program Director, their contact information, and the agency's EESD contracts.
+State-level child care program information for all child care and development programs administered by the ELCD.
+The list includes information on each agency's Executive Officer and Program Director, their contact information, and the agency's ELCD contracts.

 Child Care and Development Budget